 This type defines the HTTP basic authentication information object and is used by agents and targets when performing HTTP basic authentication.
 This object inherits all of the authentication information common properties (see section 6.1).
-In addition to the inherited properties, this section defines the following additional properties that are valid for this type.
+In addition to the inherited properties, this section defines fourthe following additional specific properties that are valid for this type.
 If the kms and kms_key_identifier properties are used the user_id and password properties MUST NOT be populated.

-Property Name Data Type Details type (required) string The value of this property MUST be http-basic.
+Property Name Data Type Details type (required) string The value of this property MUST be http-basic. user_id (optional) string The user_id property used in HTTP Basic authentication as defined by [RFC7617]. password (optional) string The password property used in HTTP Basic authentication as defined by [RFC7617].
+This value SHOULD be passed in via a variable.

-user_id (optional) string The user_id property used in HTTP Basic authentication as defined by [RFC7617]. password (optional) string The password property used in HTTP Basic authentication as defined by [RFC7617].
-This value SHOULD be passed in via a variable. kms (optional) boolean If this property is true the key material associated with this authentication information is stored in a key management store and the kms_key_identifier property contains the identifier used to look up the key material associated with the kms_key_identifier .
-If this property is set to true then the value of the kms_key_identifier property MUST be defined and the value of the password property MUST be ignored. kms_key_identif ier (optional) string This property contains the key identifier for the authentication information value stored in a key management service (KMS) used by the orchestration system executing the playbook.
+kms_key_identifier property MUST be defined and the value of the password property MUST be ignored. g This property contains the key identifier for the authentication information value stored in a key management service (KMS) used by the orchestration system executing the playbook.
 The specific KMS used by the orchestration system is out of scope of this specification.
-If this property is defined then the kms property MUST be set to true.
+If this property is defined then the kms property MUST be